-Who knew that something so simple (and delicious) could be so deeply rooted in tradition and superstition?
-Chances are from your baker to your parents, everyone's told you to be sure to save the top tier of your wedding cake — but has anyone told you why?
+Who knew that wedding cakes—something so simple (and delicious)—could be so deeply rooted in tradition and superstition?
+Chances are that everyone from your baker to your parents has told you to be sure to save the top tier of your wedding cake—but has anyone told you why?

-Traditionally speaking, the top tier of the wedding cake is often saved and preserved to be eaten once again at one of two occasions — your one year anniversary, or your first child's christening (which traditionally was within that one year!).
+Traditionally speaking, the top tier of the wedding cake is often saved and preserved to be eaten once again at one of two occasions—your one year anniversary, or your first child's christening (which often was within that first year of marriage!).
 Why, you may ask?

 How to Do It